Promoting education and achievement of adults learning English

 English for Civic Life: Designing and Delivering Effective EL/Civics Instruction

 CAL’s English for Civic Life professional development workshop enables educators working with adults at all levels of English proficiency to integrate language learning objectives with content learning objectives so that learners acquire both the knowledge of civic rights and responsibilities and the reading and oral skills they need to become engaged, empowered members of U.S. society.
-For 2015, CAL has updated the workshop to include strategies for combining work readiness and career pathways material with existing civics and citizenship content.
+CAL has updated the workshop to include strategies for combining work readiness and career pathways material with existing civics and citizenship content.
 Workshop participants thus become able to prepare their learners for both citizenship and employment that leads to economic self-sufficiency.

 The workshop begins with a discussion of the differences between EL/Civics and Citizenship, focusing on instructional methods, expected outcomes, and the content that EL/Civics instruction should include.
 Through readings, activities, and strategic planning, participants prepare to assess their learners’ strengths and needs in civics content, design instruction that integrates language skill development with content learning, and assess learners’ progress.
 They explore online and print-based sources of information on U.S. history and government, civic participation and responsibility, and obtaining citizenship, and develop strategies for using these with their learners.
 They also explore strategies to help learners acquire the linguistic and cultural information needed in various work environments and examine elements of language needed to ensure success in various career pathways.

 Participants are able to